TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 # Installation to non-local Kubernetes

-This guide covers installation of Racetrack to a non-local Kubernetes cluster, such as [AKS](https://azure.microsoft.com/en-us/products/kubernetes-service), GKE, EKS or self-hosted Kubernetes.
+This guide will walk you through the steps to install Racetrack on a non-local Kubernetes cluster, such as AKS, GKE, EKS or a self-hosted Kubernetes.

 ## Prerequisites